All Products

 Activate or deactivate a data masking rule

-On the Data Masking Rule page, find the rule and click the Status switch to set it to Enable or Disable.
+On the Data Masking Rule page, find the rule and toggle the Status switch to Enable or Disable.

-• When a rule is Disable, you can edit or delete it, but you cannot change its Sensitive data type or Data masking rule name.
+DisableRule is inactive.
+You can edit or delete it, but you cannot change the Sensitive data type or Data masking rule name.
+After editing, switch back to Enable for changes to take effect.